-Eurozone growth comes off the boil in Q1
+Late winter blast sees eurozone growth comes off the boil

-BRUSSELS (AP) — Official figures show that economic growth across the 19-country eurozone slowed in the first three months of the year.
+LONDON (AP) — After posting its highest growth in a decade during 2017, the 19-country eurozone has come off the boil at the start of the new year, largely because of temporary factors such as the “Beast from the East” cold weather phenomenon that gripped much of Europe in late winter.

-In a preliminary estimate, Eurostat, the European Union’s statistics agency, said Wednesday that the single currency bloc grew by 0.4 percent in the first quarter from the previous three-month period.
-That is the lowest since the third quarter of 2016, when growth was also 0.4 percent.
+In its first estimate, Eurostat, the European Union’s statistics agency, said Wednesday that growth across the single currency bloc slowed in the first three months of the year to a quarterly rate of 0.4 percent from a hefty 0.7 percent tick the previous quarter.
+That is the lowest growth figure since the third quarter of 2016, when it was also 0.4 percent.

-Growth was down on the previous quarter’s hefty 0.7 percent uptick, but in line with economists’ expectations following a run of soft activity data attributed partly to the euro’s strength.
+Eurostat provided no explanations for the slowdown, but it was in line with economists’ expectations following a run of soft activity data attributed partly to temporary factors such as the bad weather gripping Europe in March, the acute volatility in stock markets, strikes and even a particularly nasty outbreak of flu in Germany.

-On an annual basis, growth moderated to a still-healthy 2.5 percent, from 2.8 percent.
+However, there are some longer-term concerns such as the euro’s relative strength that may keep a lid on growth in the months to come — a higher euro can make the region’s exports more expensive in international markets.
+Another potential headache could come in the shape of a trade war with the U.S. if President Donald Trump goes ahead with his plan to impose a series of tariffs.

 Most Read Business Stories